Omagh bombing: Independent statutory inquiry

 In February 2023, Northern Ireland Secretary Chris Heaton-Harris announced an independent statutory inquiry.
 As opposed to a public inquiry, the chairman would decide which portions of the investigations could be made available to the public and the press.
-The inquiry will look into four different issues highlighted by a 2021 High Court ruling, namely the handling and sharing of intelligence, the use of mobile phone analysis, the possibility of existence of advance knowledge of the bomb, and whether the attack could have been prevented by disruption operations.
+The inquiry will look into four different issues highlighted by a 2021 High Court ruling, namely the handling and sharing of intelligence, the use of mobile phone analysis, the possibility of the existence of advance knowledge of the bomb, and whether the attack could have been prevented by disruption operations.